SerJosh/oaks-taverners-cricket-club/README.md

 - **Footer**
   ![Footer image](documentation/footer.png)

-The footer is simple enough across all pages, sporting the color of darkgreen, used across all pages with links to facebook and instagram.
+The footer is a simple display across all pages, sporting the color of darkgreen, used across all pages with links to facebook and instagram.
 All is responsive.

 ### Home

 - **Hero Image**
   ![Hero Image](documentation/heroimage.png)

 The Hero Image is used to attract the potential member to the landscape of cricket, which can be very beautiful, with the image also hosting standbyers.
-The hero image also has an address block on the bottom right, to imediately state the location of the cricket club before the viewer can move on.
+The hero image also has an address block on the bottom right, to immediately state the location of the cricket club before the viewer can move on.
 All is responsive.

 - **Welcome to the Oaks Section**
   ![Welcome to the Oaks Section](documentation/welcome.png)

-An introductory statement of the club, mostly of its welcome message and location.
+An introductory statement of the club, mostly for its welcome message and location.
 All is responsive.

 - **Map**
   ![Map](documentation/map.png)